 Walk-in.
 You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
-Also, some libraries and IRS offices have:

-- An extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs. - The Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.
+Some IRS offices, libraries, grocery stores, copy centers, city and county governments, credit unions, and office supply stores have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
+Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.